Spring 2022 Course Offerings

 FREN 3080–French Culture and Civilization

 12:00-1:20 MW; 111 Coates; S. Dubois

 Also offered as LING 3080.
 Prereq.: FREN 2155; credit or registration in FREN 3060 or equivalent or permission of instructor.
 Various aspects of French culture and civilization; emphasis on those factors necessary for understanding contemporary France and the Francophone world.

-Also offered as LING 4014.
-French phonology, morphology and syntax.
+Also offered as LING 4015.
+Theoretical principles of French phonetics and their application.